Get,

 Also Read: 16 Home Remedies for Glowing Skin

-Its anti-inflammatory and antimicrobial actions are proven to help in wound healing.2,10 However these benefits need further studies for establish this fact.
+Its anti-inflammatory and antimicrobial actions are proven to help in wound healing.2,10 However these benefits need further studies to establish this fact.

-Chamomile may have an antibacterial effect and is therefore useful for improving the health of the oral cavity.2 A professional dentist might be the best person to advice.
+Chamomile may have an antibacterial effect and is therefore useful for improving the health of the oral cavity.2 A professional dentist might be the best person to advise.

-Chamomile may be used for kidney stones and bladder stones alone or as a combination with other herbs in the Unani system of medicine in India.4 Animal studies have demonstrated a mild increase in urine formation as the flowers of Roman chamomile show urine stimulating properties.4,11 However, we need more studies to provide scientific evidence for these benefits of chamomile.
+Chamomile may be used for kidney stones and bladder stones alone or in combination with other herbs in the Unani system of medicine in India.4 Animal studies have demonstrated a mild increase in urine formation as the flowers of Roman chamomile show urine-stimulating properties.4,11 However, we need more studies to provide scientific evidence for these benefits of chamomile.

 Also Read: Amaltas – Uses, Benefits, Side Effects & Precautions

-Potential Uses of Chamomile as a Mosquito Repellent:
+14. Potential Uses of Chamomile as a Mosquito Repellent

-Studies have shown that the oil extract of chamomile has very good mosquito repellent activity.
-Out of all the chamomile flower variants, the German chamomile has maximum mosquito repellent property.12
+Studies have shown that the oil extract of chamomile has very good mosquito-repellent activity.
+Out of all the chamomile flower variants, the German chamomile has the maximum mosquito-repellent property.12

 Although studies show the benefits of chamomile in different health conditions, this information is insufficient.
 Hence, there is a need for further studies to establish the true extent of the benefits of chamomile on human health.
 Furthermore, every person may respond differently to these herbs.
 Therefore, it is important to consult a doctor before using chamomile for any medical condition.